There are no upcoming shows for this artist.

 He then continued at California Institute of the Arts, where he was mentored by David Roitstein, Charlie Haden and Wadada Leo Smith.
 It was there that he immersed himself in world music, focusing on West African drumming and dance, Balinese gamelan and North Indian tabla.
 After his move to New York, Art studied at the Banff Workshop in Jazz and Creative Music program with Dave Douglas in 2004.

 Art has had the privilege to perform with Stacey Kent, Freddy Cole, Akira Tana, Rufus Reid, Don Braden, Roseanna Vitro, Dave Douglas, Vincent Herring, Victor Lewis, Travis Sullivans Bjorkestra, Jim Black, Jenny Scheinman, Greg Cohen, Fred Ho, Sean Nowell, royal hartigan and Hafez Modirzadeh.
 He has performed around the world in Europe, Asia, Africa, South America, the Middle East and extensively around the United States.

-In New York, he has played at the citys premier venues, including Birdland, Smalls, the Jazz Standard and 55 Bar.
+In New York, he has played at the city’s premier venues, including Birdland, Smalls, Jazz at Lincoln Center, the Jazz Standard and 55 Bar.
 In addition to performing, Art is an educator.
 He has taught master classes both domestically and abroad.
-He taught at the Brooklyn-Queens Conservatory and is currently a performing member of NY PopsEd, an educational organization focusing on bringing music to elementary and secondary schools.
+He taught at the Brooklyn-Queens Conservatory and was a performing member of NY PopsEd, an educational organization focusing on bringing music to elementary and secondary schools.

-Arts piano and compositional sound are an amalgamation of the varied musical influences he has studied and the wide range of leaders he has worked for.
+Art’s piano and compositional sound are an amalgamation of the varied musical influences he has studied and the wide range of leaders he has worked for.
 Art is constantly seeking new situations to challenge his musicality.
-Most recently this manifested itself when he was Musical Director of an off-Broadway show.
+Most recently has worked as a producer for recordings and musical director for various artists of different genres.